 For three years, accompanied by his teachers, he met many dancer artists.
 With them he explored both in practice and in theory major works of the history of dance from the vast world of contemporary dance.

 From then on, the fusion of styles in Illan’s dance evolved dramatically, revealing a contemporary style with ethnic flavors.

-Illan began to travel around the world at age 18, sharing his personal exploration, his influences, his world and his visions in the warm and welcoming Tribal Fusion dance community.
+Illan began to travel around the world at age 18, sharing his personal exploration, his influences, his world and his visions in the warm and welcoming Fusion bellydance community.